syntasso/kratix-docs/docs/main/05-guides/07-scheduling-clusters.md

 ## Pre-requisites
 To see this in action, you will need an environment running Kratix with a Promise installed.
 For that, you can follow the [Installing a Promise](installing-a-promise) guide.
-Before continuing, ensure you have a Platform cluster and a Worker cluster created with KinD:
+Before continuing, ensure you have a Platform Cluster and a Worker Cluster created with KinD: